wamp-proto/wamp-proto/spec/basic.md

 A *Callee* registers procedures with application code to call remotely from *Callers* under application defined, unique names ("Procedure URIs").
 A *Dealer* performs the routing of calls and results between *Callers* and *Callees*.

 *Publish & Subscribe (PubSub)* is a messaging pattern involving peers of three roles: *Publisher*, *Broker* and *Subscriber*.
 A *Subscriber* subscribes to topics under application defined, unique names ("Topic URIs") to receive events published by *Publishers* to such topics.
-A *Broker* performes the routing of events from *Publishers* to *Subscribers*.
+A *Broker* performs the routing of events from *Publishers* to *Subscribers*.

 ### Realms, Sessions and Transports